agentmodels/agentmodels.org/chapters/5-biases-intro.md

 - Failing frequently on the same kind of math problem (e.g. long integer division).

-[^strings]: People can memorize these numbers and then store them in mind for longer periods.
+[^strings]: With effort people can memorize these strings and store them in mind for longer periods.
 The claim is that if people do not make an attempt to memorize a random string, they will systematically forget the string within a short duration.
 This can't be easily explained on a POMDP model, where the agent has perfect memory.

 This is not to say that all human deviations are systematic.